-The centrepiece to this years Alley was the subtropical yurt.
-Assembled on site on Saturday it also served as the display board for this years Sustainable House Day tiny homes award winners.
+The centrepiece to the 2016 Alley was the subtropical yurt.
+Assembled on site on Saturday it also served as the display board for the 2016 Sustainable House Day tiny homes award winners.

 Sustainable Living Hub - A key project identifed is a community kitchen space.
 This has been incorporated into the Sustainable Living Hub project, a site for which has now been secured on 7 Sibley St. Nimbin.
 The Hub is also relevant to Energy (demonstration energy efficient building), Jobs and Skills, Housing and the Built Environment, and the Natural Environment.
 Find out more at www.sevenonsibley.com

 Blue Knob Farmers Market - every Saturday morning rain or shine 8.30am til 12pm.
 At the Blue Knob Hall on Blue Knob Road.
 For stall info contact Dolph Cooke.